byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - As discussed earlier, the overhead of context switching is less significant for I/O-bound tasks because the threads spend much of their time waiting anyway.
 The context switch allows other threads to form useful work during these waiting periods.
 For CPU-bound tasks, the overhead of context switching (combined with the GIL's limitations) often outweighs the benefits of threading in CPython.
 - Excessive context switching can degrade performance.
 If you have too many threads competing for CPU time, the system may spend more time switching between them than actually executing their code.
 This is known as "thrashing".
-- Thread pools help manage the overhead by reusing a limited number of threads instead of creating and destroying them repeatedly.
-This reduces the frequency of thread creation and destruction, and can improve efficiency.
+- Threads pool help manage the overhead by reusing a limited number of threads instead of creating and destroying them repeatedly.
+This reduced the frequency of thread creation and destruction, and can improve efficiency.